Phaiax/ArcticTypescript/README.md

 ### Important Changes:

+v0.4.3:
+- Updated to TS 1.5 via typescript-tools (switching to tsserver will come soon)
+- Dropped support for Outline view, since typescript-tools have dropped support for this.
+Will come back with tsserver.

 v0.4.0:
 - build system: (relative) paths with spaces are now enclosed in "" automatically
 - > If you used additional "" to workaround the issue, you have to remove them, refer to messages/0.4.0.txt